hyperledger-archives/sawtooth-core/docs/source/architecture/permissioning_requirement.rst

 In a private network, only specific validators will be allowed to join the validator network and participate in consensus.
-The validators in the network will only accept connections from specific clients and will control if the client is allowed to submit batches and query specific address prefixes. in state.
+The validators in the network will only accept connections from specific clients and will control if the client is allowed to submit batches and query specific address prefixes in state.
 Only specific transaction processors and state delta subscribers will be allowed to connect to the local validator.
 Batches and transactions received by the validator can only be signed by permitted transactors.
 Transactors may also